Baylor University basketball scandal: Disappearance and murder of Patrick Dennehy

 Patrick Dennehy was a junior forward who transferred to Baylor University following his sophomore season at the University of New Mexico (UNM) in 2001–2002.
 In the summer of 2003, Dennehy and his new teammate Carlton Dotson indicated that they were concerned about their safety.
 After both men failed to attend a party, there were indications that something had gone wrong when Dennehy's family had not heard from him and Dennehy's roommate returned home to find that his dog had not been fed.
 On June 25, Dennehy's car was found in Virginia Beach, Virginia, with its license plates removed.

 An affidavit filed on June 23, which was unsealed on June 30, which sought a search warrant for Dennehy's computer reported that an informant in Delaware told police that Dotson, who was by now at home in Hurlock, Maryland, told a cousin that he had shot and killed Dennehy during an argument while firing guns in the Waco, Texas area.
 On July 21, Dotson was charged with Dennehy's murder and taken into custody in Maryland.
 On July 26, a badly decomposed body was found in a gravel pit near Waco and was later identified as Dennehy.
 On July 30, his death was ruled a homicide, and on August 7, a memorial service was held for Dennehy in San Jose, California.

 Following a stint in which Dotson's competency to stand trial was in question, he pleaded guilty to the murder on June 8, 2005, and was sentenced a week later to 35 years in prison.
-Dotson is currently an inmate of the Texas Department of Criminal Justice and will be eligible for parole after he has served about half of his sentence.
+Dotson was released on parole on November 19, 2024.
+According to court records, Dotson owes $39,634 in court fees and costs; with $904 being paid back.

 NCAA violations

 In early August 2003, allegations arose concerning Dennehy's ability to remain with the Baylor basketball team during the 2002–2003 academic year without an athletic scholarship.
-Allegations of impropriety within Baylor's athletic department surfaced and university president Robert B. Sloan appointed an investigative panel to determine if there were any potential violations of National Collegiate Athletics Association (NCAA) rules at the school.
+Allegations of impropriety within Baylor's athletic department surfaced and university president Robert B. Sloan appointed an investigative panel to determine if there were any potential violations of National Collegiate Athletic Association (NCAA) rules at the school.